EliteMasterEric/Coroner/README.md

 Coroner provides the ability to add, or completely replace, the death messages already provided, which can be shared with your friends via a user created mod.
 Check out [this guide](https://github.com/EliteMasterEric/Coroner/blob/master/MODDING.md#replacing-language-strings) for more information.

 It is urged that you follow this guide and **do not** reupload Coroner to Thunderstore in order to make changes to the language files.
-It will cause you, your friends, and others to use outdated version of the mod, which harms development and may have severe impacts on gameplay, performance, and security.
+It will cause you, your friends, and others to use an outdated version of the mod, which harms development and may have severe impacts on gameplay, performance, and security.

 # Mod Dependencies and Compatibility
 ## Dependencies